 On 28 October 2010 the Company adopted the Regulations on Related Party Transactions envisaged in Consob Resolution no. 17221 of 12 March 2010, as amended by Resolution no. 17389 of 23 June 2010.
-This procedure can be found in the Governance section of the Company's website (www.cirgroup.it).
+This procedure can be found on the website: www.cofide.it in the "Corporate Governance" section.

-The procedure lays down principles of conduct that the Company is required to adopt to ensure that related party transactions are handled properly.
+The procedure lays down principles of conduct that the Company is required to adopt in order to ensure that related party transactions are handled properly.
 This means that it:

-- 1. lays down the criteria and methods of identifying the Company's related parties; - 2. establishes principles for identifying related party transactions; - 3. governs the procedures for carrying out related party transactions; - 4. establishes ways to ensure compliance with the related disclosure requirements.
+- 1. lays down the criteria and methods of identifying the Company's related parties - 2. establishes principles for identifying related party transactions - 3. governs the procedures for carrying out related party transactions - 4. establishes ways to ensure compliance with the related disclosure requirements.

-The Board of Directors has also appointed a Related Party Transactions Committee, establishing that its members coincide with those of the Internal Control Committee, except for the system of substitutes envisaged in the procedures.
+The Board of Directors has also appointed a Related Party Transactions Committee, establishing that its members coincide with those of the Internal Control and Risk Committee, except for the system of substitutes envisaged in the procedures.